Mohibul Hassan Chowdhoury: Career

-Chowdhury was elected to the Jatiya Sangsad in 2018 general election from Chittagong-9 as a Bangladesh Awami League candidate.
+Chowdhoury was elected to the Jatiya Sangsad in 2018 general election from Chittagong-9 as a Bangladesh Awami League candidate.
 He was appointed as the deputy minister of education in the 4th cabinet of Sheikh Hasina.

-From 2016 to 2019, Chowdhury held the position of Organising Secretary of the Awami League's Central Committee.
+From 2016 to 2019, Chowdhoury held the position of Organising Secretary of the Awami League's Central Committee.
 During his tenure in the secretarial body, he helped win the Narayanganj City Corporation election in 2016 which was the first city election with direct political party nomination in Bangladesh.
 He was one of the youngest organising secretaries of Awami League and was credited for managing the party in important districts such as Gazipur, Faridpur, Kishoreganj, Shariatpur, Gopalganj, etc. which districts are considered Awami League heartlands.
 On 25 June 2018, he apologized to Bangladesh Election Commission for violating electoral code of conduct by participating in election campaign in Gazipur City Corporation as an outsider.

 Prior to his appointment to the Cabinet, he spent nine years practicing law as a member of both the Bangladesh Supreme Court Bar and the Dhaka Bar Association.
 On 27 December 2019, he was removed from central executive committee of Awami League as part of the party's strategy to separate the government from the party.